What fruit and veggies are cheaper and in season in spring?

 Strawberries

 The first strawberries onto the market are usually Australian, so wait a few weeks until you start to see the New Zealand strawberries arrive.
 The pick your own season doesn’t usually begin until late December.
-Try this easy one cup jam recipe which only needs three large strawberries.
+To keep strawberries for longer, try this ‘berry fresh hack’ and store them in the fridge.
+If they’re starting to soften, freeze them to use up in smoothies and baking, or try this easy one cup jam recipe which only needs three large strawberries.

 Bananas